Generous Gift from Dr. Fred Sammons Ignites

 Recumbent Foot Powered Amtrykes for Teens and Adults

 - JT 2000, JT2300 and TP3000 Foot Powered Trykes (Full-featured recumbent recreation models for more independent, accomplished riders, for use on paved trails or roads.
 All three models offer flexible gearing to navigate variable terrain.
 Veterans Grant Funds still available for these models.
 Chapters pay shipping costs only.)

-OUT OF STOCK UNTIL EARLY FALL: PRE-ORDER NOW TO ENSURE DELIVERY
+OUT OF STOCK UNTIL LATE FALL: PRE-ORDER NOW TO ENSURE DELIVERY

 Adaptive Foot Powered Amtrykes for Children, Teens and Adults

 - 1410, 1412, 1416, 1420 and 1420-XL Foot Powered Trykes (Low center of gravity and adaptable sliding seat system provide added stability and support, especially for riders with low tone or limited trunk control.
 Comes standard with a fixed drive.
 Optional free-wheel/disk brake or 3-speed/coaster brake combo for higher functioning riders.)